By Andrew Slaton

-Ellen and I, along with our two dogs, have been experiencing change as the only real constant during the past seven years on our National Parks Odyssey and it never gets easier, really.
-Every set up and tear down, new obstacles confronted, financial gain or loss, relationship added with a new friend or subtracted by death of an old one– each has its challenges.
+Ellen and I, along with our two dogs, have experienced change as the only constant during the past seven years of our National Parks Odyssey, and it never gets easier.
+Every setup and teardown, new obstacle, financial gain or loss, and every relationship gained or lost comes with its own challenges.

 Image © Andrew R. Slaton

-But I can say from experience that there is some joy among the thorns.
-I’ve learned much of this from my wife… wise beyond her years.
-Here are some thoughts as I look back over the last six months from the fall of 2022 to the present.
+Still, I can say from experience that there is joy among the challenges.
+Much of what I have learned comes from my wife, who is wise beyond her years.
+Here are some reflections as I look back over the last six months, from the fall of 2022 to now.

 Image © Andrew R. Slaton